morgwai/servlet-utils/README.md

 ## MAIN USER CLASSES

 For now just 1 class: a simple utility service that automatically pings and handles pongs from websocket connections: [WebsocketPingerService](src/main/java/pl/morgwai/base/servlet/utils/WebsocketPingerService.java)

-## USAGE

-### Dependency management
-Dependency of this jar on [slf4j-api](https://search.maven.org/artifact/org.slf4j/slf4j-api) is declared as optional, so that apps can use any version with compatible API.